 Chrissa Star is an interdisciplinary artist based in Seattle and is best known for her large figurative drawings and colorful abstract paintings.
 Her works often depict and celebrate diverse women with an alluring hint of mystery: hidden secrets, stories, and traumas.
 Her figurative works merge symbolism and abstract expressionism, with Star citing Gustav Klimt and Egon Schiele as major influences.
-In her paintings you can expect to find hammered nails, broken glass, and glitter, as well as techniques including blowtorching and chemical testing on batches of homemade encaustic wax.
+In her paintings, you can expect to find hammered nails, broken glass, and glitter, as well as techniques including blowtorching, chemical testing, and homemade encaustic medium.

 Chrissa earned her Fine Art Bachelor’s Degree from UW-Milwaukee and was the Ruth Milofsky Scholarship recipient.
 Her work has been exhibited in over forty curated solo and group exhibits, and she is currently in a 3-year artist-in-residency with Slightly Subversive.